AmaanSayyad/APT-Casino-Aptos/README.md

-# Aptos-Casino - Fully On-Chain Casino on Aptos Blockchain
+# APT-Casino -  Real-Time GambleFi as a Decentralized Probabilistic Compute Layer on Aptos

 A couple of days back, I was was on etherscan exploring some transactions and saw an advertisement of [https://stake.com/](url) which was giving 200% bonus on first deposit, I deposited 120 USDT into stake.com they gave 360 USDT as total balance in their controlled custodial wallet and when I started playing casino games I was shocked to see that I was only able to play with $1 per game and was unable to increase the betting amount beyond $1 coz and when I tried to explore and play other games on the platform the issue was persisting, I reached the customer support and got to know that this platform has cheated him under the name of wager limits as I was using the bonus scheme of 200%.

 When I asked the customer support to withdraw money they showed a rule list of wager limit, which said that if I wanted to withdraw the deposited amount, then I have to play $12,300 worth of gameplay and this was a big shock for me, as I was explained a maths logic by their live support.
 Thereby, In the hope of getting the deposited money back, I played the different games of stake.com like roulette, mines, spin wheel, etc, the entire night and lost all the money.

-I was very annoyed of that's how Aptos-Casino was born, which is a combination of gamefi and defi all in one platform where new web3 users can play games, perform gambling, but have a safe, secure, transparent platform that does not scam any of their users.
+I was very annoyed of that's how APT-Casino was born, which is a combination of gamefi and defi all in one platform where new web3 users can play games, perform gambling, but have a safe, secure, transparent platform that does not scam any of their users.
 Also, I wanted to address common issues in traditional gambling platforms.

 ## Problems